 Now it is, don’t be afraid, it is I, take heart, I will be with you, AND come to me on the water, walking on the waters that you should drown in.

 By continually remembering and claiming who He is.
 He is the one who meets us in the middle of the storm.
 The One who tells us to not be afraid, Who does the impossible.
-He is a strong tower, and shelter for the weak.
-He is the One whom we can run to for refuge.
-He turned water into wine.
+A strong tower, and shelter for the weak.
+He is the One whom we can run to for refuge, and turned water into wine.
 He is God.
-He is the Prince of peace.
+Prince of peace.
 Healer.
 Savior.
 Rescuer.
 Redeemer.
 And this is the God who loves you!

 So may we all endure, bravely and calmly.
 Not because we can, but because we can endure all things in Him who gives us strength, and because the end of the story will always be, He is faithful.